edubart/nelua-decl/README.md

 C binding generator for [Nelua](https://nelua.io/) using [GCC Lua plugin](https://peter.colberg.org/gcc-lua).

-This tool assists creating C bindings for any C library for Nelua in a quick steps, possibility customizing each library via Lua scripts.
+This tool assists creating C bindings for any C library for Nelua in a few steps, also enables the possibility to customize each library via Lua scripts.
 Requires GCC to run.

 **Note: This is under development, thus it does not work on some corner cases yet.**